 Number: New South Wales Acts of Parliament are numbered in chronological order, commencing with the number 1, for each calendar year.

-Short Title / Long Title: Each Act has both.
-The Long Title sets out the subject, scope and purpose of the Act.
+Long Title sets out the subject, scope and purpose of the Act.
 It is important because it can be used in Court to interpret the Act.
-The Short Title is specified in the Act and is used for convenience.
+The

 Preamble: This is a preliminary statement explaining why the legislation was thought desirable.
 They are rarely used in modern Acts.
 However, modern Acts usually begin with a Table of Provisions (a kind of index) which is an aid to reading but is not formally considered by Parliament like the rest of the Bill.